perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 One of the main benefits of this path is that you will have network wide secured DNS.
 While most browsers and operating systems now support DNS over HTTPS, and those settings have their place, these options will not cover all other devices or programs on your network.
 It is safe to assume that any program or device has has internet connectivity will be sending and receiving DNS requests.

+To clear up some possible confusion around DNSCrypt, DNSCrypt is a protocol for secure DNS requests.
+DNSCrypt-proxy is a program for using the DNSCrypt protocol.

 What these three combined will do:

 - Block ads and trackers along with any other optional block lists you may add to Pi-hole